to

 and songs to bring alive his characters and stories.
 Comfortable with Hindi, English and

-Gujarati, Ameen also writes and tells original stories in the form of
+Gujarati, Ameen also writes and tells original stories in the form of poetry.
+When not conducting workshops, he can be

-he can be found spreading the magic of stories at schools, bookstores or an
+found spreading the magic of stories at schools, bookstores or an

 orphanage.
 Member,